 What to do before you ship

 Calculate your full landed cost including Denmark's 25% VAT rate.
 ClearShip handles this automatically — enter the product value, weight, and Danish destination address, and it returns the complete cost your customer will face.
-Add a note to your shop for Danish customers above the €150 threshold explaining that import VAT will be charged on delivery.
+If you're not IOSS-covered, add a note to your shop for Danish customers explaining that import VAT will be charged on delivery.
 The transparency prevents the refusal.